aalfiann/reslim-tuber/readme.md

 ---------------

 1. Post your video from Youtube, Vimeo, etc.
+2. Ads management
-2. Share video using sharethis
+3. Share video using sharethis
-3. Comment system using disqus
+4. Comment system using disqus
-4. Sitemap
+5. Very simple as no member system
-5. RSS
+6. Sitemap and RSS
-6. Etc
+7. Etc

 Feature:
 ---------------